Advising

 College of Engineering Advising

-CEE's undergraduate advisor answers registration questions, describes courses, interprets departmental policy, and makes referrals to resources on campus.
+CEE's undergraduate advisor (cee-ug@berkeley.edu) answers registration questions, describes courses, interprets departmental policy, and makes referrals to resources on campus.
+Please connect with ESS in the College of Engineering for general major advising.

 Advising Tools

-- Degree Audit Reporting System (DARS) is the place to obtain an unofficial degree check online.
+- CalCentral is the place to obtain an unofficial degree check online.

 - Degree Worksheet will help you track completion of degree requirements.

-- CEE Courses: Present and Future and UCB Schedule of Classes are where you can find information to help you map out your program of study for current and future semesters.
+- Berkeley Schedule of Classes is where you can find information to help you map out your program of study for current and future semesters.

 - Each fall, CEE sponsors Graduate School Night with information on how to prepare for graduate school.
 See Graduate School Preparation Tips.